akinmustafa/awesome-unity-games/README.md

 # Awesome Unity Games 🎮
 A curated list of useful open-source [Unity](https://unity.com/ "Unity Game Engine") games in alphabetical order.

+> **Warning**
+> Some projects might lack a license, or their licenses could be altered or removed.
+Therefore, it becomes essential to independently check and manage the licenses if you intend to use the content.

 ### Contents

-> **Warning**
-> Some projects may not have a license or their licenses may have been changed or removed.
-So you have to keep track of the licenses yourself if you want to use the content.

 - [Official Unity Templates](#official-unity-templates)
 - [Action-Adventure](#action-adventure)